pyronear/synthetic-dataset/README.md

 ## Requirements

-You first need to install Python dependecies :
+You first need to install Python dependencies :
 ```shell
 pip install -r requirements.txt
 ```

-Finally you need to add videos of background and smoke in the root folder within :
+Finally you need to add videos of background and smoke in dedicated folders :
 - `videos\background`
 - `videos\smoke`